tifarekaseke/alu-shell/loops_conditions_and_parsing/README.md

 This script loops from 1 to 10, displaying "bad luck" for the 4th iteration, "good luck" for the 8th iteration, and "Best School" for all other iterations using a while loop and conditional statements.

+# 6-superstitious_numbers

+This script displays numbers from 1 to 20 and shows specific messages for the 4th, 9th, and 17th iterations using a while loop and a case statement.